List of Tohoku Initiatives

 Website Twitter Facebook

-Supporting student voluneer activities in Tohoku, Youth organisation of Nippon Foundation. (日本語 only)
+The organisation is supporting student voluneer activities in Tohoku; Youth organisation of the Nippon Foundation. (日本語 only)

 Based in: Tokyo